boonyong6/how-linux-works/README.md

 - There are only two DHCP clients:
   1. dhclient (traditional)
-  2. systemd-networkd’s built-in DHCP client
+  2. systemd-networkd's built-in DHCP client

 ### 9.19.2 Linux DHCP Servers